Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia interactions: Stability and bifurcation results

-\begin{proof} The characteristic equation (\ref{eq.char}) has a pair of complex conjugated roots on the imaginary axis if and only if there exists $\omega>0$ such $Q_\tau(i\omega)$ is a real root of the polynomial $P(\lambda)$.
+\begin{proof} {Since $\alpha^2-4\beta\geq 0$, the} characteristic equation (\ref{eq.char}) has a pair of complex conjugate roots on the imaginary axis if and only if there exists $\omega>0$ such that $Q_\tau(i\omega)$ is a real root of the polynomial $P(\lambda)$.
 Therefore, $\Im(Q(i\omega))=0$ and hence, it follows that $\omega$ is a root of the equation Assuming that such a root exists, let us denote it by $\omega^*$.
 Hence:

 As $Q_\tau(i\omega^\star)$ is a root of $P(\lambda)$, we obtain:

 Therefore, the proof is complete. \end{proof}